Evan-Lim/libft/README.md

 ### AI Usage

-AI was used to help structure this README and to re
+AI was used to help structure this README and to review edge cases in functions.
+All function implementations were written manually, tested with custom test programs, and verified against the expected behavior described in the man pages.

 ## Library Description